opentechschool-zurich/cpp-co-learning/topics/design-patterns/decorator/richard/ReadMe.md

 ```
 Check it: <http://cpp.sh/5ioi>

 Note the subtle changes: `fb` is now a `FooBar` type pointer.
-We push a pointer to a `Foo` or `Bar`
-object into it.
-And when we call the `doSomething()` method the system understands what kind of object the
-pointer is pointing at and calls the overriding method in the sub-class.
+We push a pointer to a `Foo` or `Bar` object into it.
+And when we call the `doSomething()` method the system understands what kind of object the pointer is pointing at and calls the overriding method in the sub-class.

 See also:
 <http://stackoverflow.com/questions/36691108/what-is-the-difference-between-early-binding-and-late-binding-in-c>

-There is another twist to this C++ behaviour.
+There is another twist to this C++ behaviour when a class's member function calls another member function which is marked virtual in the context of an extended object.
 Consider this code:

 ```cpp
 #include <iostream>
 using namespace std;